ChainSafe/PINT/README.md

 A Polkadot ecosystem index for investors.
 A sell sustaining auction treasury for parachains.

+Organized by the Stateless Money validator, governed by a community that includes Polychain Capital, Hypersphere Ventures, HashKey Capital, Acala, and built by ChainSafe as a StakerDAO product.

+For more information on the project please visit [Polkadot Index Network Token](https://docs.polkadotindex.com/) documentation.

+❗**Current development should be considered a work in progress.**

 ## Upstream

 This project is a fork of the